Malacath-92/Proxy-PDF-Maker/README.md

 - Set the amount you want for each card by pressing the `+` or `-` buttons for each card.
 - Open the preview by pressing it in the top-left corner of the app window and verify everything is as you want.
 - Press the `Render PDF` button in the top-right corner that will appear once the loading bar is done.
-- Wait for rendering to be finished, the rendered pdf should be opened automatically.
+- Wait for rendering to be finished, the rendered pdf should be opened automatically, along with the folder in which the pdf was saved.

 From here you have to explore the different options the app has to offer on the right-hand side.
 Be sure to always have the preview open while changing values there so you know how the final pdf will be affected.